tlepple/data_origination_workshop/README.md

 ####  Extra Credit

-* Interested in exploring the underlying PostgreSQL Databases for `datagen` or the `Iceberg Catalog`?
+* Interested in exploring the underlying PostgreSQL Databases for `datagen` or the database that hosts the `Iceberg Catalog`?
 [Explore Databases in Postgresql](./explore_postgresql.md)

 ---